4 Things You Should Know So You Can Move It to Lose It - Exercise and Fitness

 - Marked shortness of breath or painful breathing

 If the symptoms are still present a few minutes after you have stopped exercising, call 911.
 If the symptoms are relieved, call your doctor to discuss how you felt.
-You may need a physical before you can continue your exercise program.
+You may need a physical before you can continue your exercise and fitness program.

 2. Choose the Right Exercise

 Make sure you choose an activity that is appropriate for your fitness level.
 This might mean checking with your doctor to ensure you do not overdo the activity.
 You can use our online calculators to get a general idea of your fitness level, or stop in for a screening and to get some advice.
-You can also ask the fitness expert for recommendations.
+You can also ask the exercise and fitness expert for recommendations.

 [Review Alternatives to Exercise.]

 Generally, loose-fitting clothing is appropriate for exercise activities, and closed-toe shoes are almost always necessary.
 For any weight-bearing exercise, choose shoes that support your feet and offer ankle stability.